shenanigansd/cpython/Doc/library/stdtypes.rst

 .. index:: pair: built-in; types

-The principal built-in types are numerics, sequences, mappings, classes, instances and exceptions.
+The principal categories of types are numerics, sequences, mappings, classes, and exceptions.

 Some collection classes are mutable.
 The methods that add, subtract, or rearrange their members in place, and don't return a specific item, never return